 - Pre-biotic foods like leeks, onions, garlic, and bananas as well as fermented foods like kimchi, miso or sauerkraut can be great ways to help restore out-of-balance gut flora, and this may be necessary before our hormones can come into balance.

-We can use plants to balance these sex hormones and restore endometrial tissue health.
+The good news is, we can use plants and herbs to balance hormones and restore endometrial tissue health.
 Phytoestrogens, a plant class containing estrogen-like substances, act like endogenous estrogen, and are able bind to estrogen receptor sites and effectively ‘turn down’ the levels of circulating estrogen.
 This can be of benefit in both estrogen dominant and estrogen-deficient states, making them one of the most useful and versatile plant options for hormonal balancing.

 - Soy is one of our best food examples in this plant class, a wonderful protein-rich legume, best consumed when it’s organic, unprocessed, and fermented, like tempeh.
 Yum!